 Process for applicants who attended non-accredited academic institutions

-With respect to California State requirements and the value of work experience, and to create a pathway for all demographics who wish to become certified addiction treatment counselors, the ACCBC has developed an equivalency and career track policy for candidates who have not completed their Alcohol and Drug/Addiction Studies coursework at an accredited Community College or postsecondary institution.
+With respect to California State requirements and the value of work experience, and to create a pathway for all demographics who wish to become certified addiction treatment counselors, the ACCBC has developed an education equivalency and career track policy for candidates who have not completed their Alcohol and Drug/Addiction Studies coursework at an accredited Community College or post-secondary institution.

-Supervised experience requirements:
+Supervised clinical work experience requirements:

 b.
 Work must be in a licensed drug/alcohol treatment center or facility.
-Practicum/fieldwork hours DO count toward the total 3,000.
+Practicum/fieldwork hours DO count toward the total 2,240 hours.

 c.
 Experience hours must be in evaluation and assessment, treatment planning, pharmacology of alcohol and other drugs, cultural issues, models of intervention, family issues, legal and ethical issues, referrals, and/or record keeping.